apenwarr/redo/Documentation/redo.md

-In all cases, the .do file must be in the same directory as the target file, or in one of the target's parent directories.
+In all cases, the .do file must be in the same directory as the target file, or in one of the target's parent directories, or in one of the "do directory" shadow hierarchies.
 For example, if given a target named `../a/b/xtarget.y`, redo will look for a .do file in the following order:

+- In $PWD/../a/b:
+  - $PWD/../a/b/do/xtarget.y.do
   - $PWD/../a/b/xtarget.y.do
+  - $PWD/../a/b/do/default.y.do
   - $PWD/../a/b/default.y.do
+  - $PWD/../a/b/do/default.do
   - $PWD/../a/b/default.do
+- In $PWD/../a:
+  - $PWD/../a/do/b/xtarget.y.do
+  - $PWD/../a/do/b/default.y.do
+  - $PWD/../a/do/b/default.do
+  - $PWD/../a/do/default.y.do
+  - $PWD/../a/do/default.do
   - $PWD/../a/default.y.do
   - $PWD/../a/default.do
+- In $PWD/..:
+  - $PWD/../do/a/b/xtarget.y.do
+  - $PWD/../do/a/b/default.y.do
+  - $PWD/../do/a/b/default.do
+  - $PWD/../do/a/default.y.do
+  - $PWD/../do/a/default.do
+  - $PWD/../do/default.y.do
+  - $PWD/../do/default.do
   - $PWD/../default.y.do
   - $PWD/../default.do

 The first matching .do file is executed as a `/bin/sh` script.
-The .do script is always executed with the current working directory set to the directory containing the .do file.
-Because of that rule, the following two commands always have exactly identical
+The .do script is always executed with the current working directory set to the directory containing the .do file or to the directory containing the "do" directory containing the .do file.
+(Each of the three groups in the above list have common corresponding working directories, as given.)
+Because of that rule, the following two commands always have exactly identical behaviour:
-behaviour:

     redo path/to/target